-In this article. we will look at the pros and cons of the Keto Diet, and why and how it works for weight loss.
+This article discusses the pros and cons of the Keto Diet and why and how it works for weight loss.

-Foods known to commonly trigger seizures including those containing sugar, wheat, and soy were removed from the patients’ diets.
-At least half noted a drop in seizures by around 50%.
-This benefit continued even after patients resumed their regular eating pattern.
+The children who followed the diet noted a drop in seizures by around 50%.
+This benefit continued even after the patients resumed their regular eating patterns.
 Adults also had success with the diet.

 Next, we will look at how the Keto Diet works.